towa-digital/intern-table-reservation/docs/features/manage tables/add table.md

 ### There are two possibilities to get to the "Create Table" - Page
 #### 1. directly in the menu

-there is a direct link under the menuitem "manage reservations" <br>
+there is a direct link under the menuitem "Tische verwalten" <br>

 ![menu](./../../docimg/newtable1.png)